James Reason: Career

 Among his many contributions is the introduction of the Swiss cheese model, a conceptual framework for the description of accidents based on the notion that accidents will happen only if multiple barriers fail, thus creating a path from an initiating cause to the ultimate, unwanted consequences, such as harm to people, assets, the environment, etc. Reason also described the first fully developed theory of a just culture in his 1997 book, Managing the Risks of Organizational Accidents.

 Personal life and death

-In 1964, Reason married educational psychologist Rea Jaari and had two children.
+In 1964, Reason married educational psychologist Rea Jaari, daughter of Ruben Jaari.
+The couple had two children.
 He died from pneumonia at a Slough hospital, on 4 February 2025, at the age of 86.